What you need to know to create an outstanding perennial border

 They’ve just created one of the longest herbaceous borders in the UK – from scratch.
 It was a field two years ago.
 Now it’s a stunning, harmonious display of beautiful perennials and annuals.

 And they’ve experimented with grouping plants together, in a way that works just as well for smaller gardens.
+It’s also where they grow plants for their No Name Nursery, growing them in natural conditions and seeing how they work in borders.

 At 100 metres long, Louise and Steve’s border may well be the longest private border.
 Other ‘longest’ borders are at Kew Botanic Gardens (320 metres) and RHS Wisley (128 metres).